badhaloninja/LogixUtils/README.md

 ### Current features:
  - Scales relays, drives, casts, and reference nodes relative to user
  - Updates `LogixHelper.GetNodeName` to display generic type names nicer
- - Allows aligning logix backwards with the UI_TargettingController
+ - Allows aligning logix to snapped angles with the UI_TargettingController
  - Changes Extract Ref Node to allow any refrence instead of only IField
  - Allows spawning a Value/Reference register from a Write node target
  - Sets various logix node textures to clamp